oj713/brickman-walkthrough/README.md

 This walkthrough provides a guide for building a presence/absence model using the Brickman dataset.
 By training a model with present-day covariates, we can generate high resolution projections for the four available future climate situations.
-Example projections are at the bottom of this page.
 This code is beginner-friendly and can perform the entire modeling process for a provided dataset, but to improve and modify the model or predictions more coding experience may be required.

 -   This code is for building a model that takes month as a covariate.
     Predicted output is on a monthly basis.
 Building an annual model is